Mochimazii/BanaRender/assets/DragonAttenuation/README.md

 ## Description

-This model demonstrates the use of the `KHR_materials_transmission` and `KHR_materials_volume` extensions to specify an object that appears to be made from colored glass.
+This model demonstrates the bind of the `KHR_materials_transmission` and `KHR_materials_volume` extensions to specify an object that appears to be made from colored glass.

 The "Attenuation" material on the dragon uses full transmission with a perfectly smooth, clear surface color.
 The yellow and orange tones are produced by `KHR_material_volume`'s `attenuationColor` and `attenuationDistance`.